City and Regional Planning, B.S.

 - Students must regularly consult with their academic advisor.
 Such consultation will facilitate course selection and enable the student to develop a program consistent with individual interests and needs.

 - The selection of electives within the major should be strongly influenced by career goals, interests in graduate study, and related matters.
-Whether one’s interest focuses on environmental protection, planning, cartography, GIS, locational analysis, or any one of a wide array of geographic competencies, the department can provide current applicable information.
-Inquiries are welcomed.

 Instruction at introductory and advanced levels is conducted by a faculty whose teaching and research interests are diverse.
 All major facets of the discipline are represented as are a number of specializations, which include medical geography, economic studies of China, urban revitalization, political ecology of natural resource management, environmental monitoring using remote sensing, urban air quality, urban and regional planning, environmental planning, and climate change and global governance.